Meal-Prep Ideas for Beginners: The Ultimate Guide

 |Pizza||3 to 4 days||1 to 2 months|

 - Find an app.
 There’s a plethora of apps to help with recipe creation based on your dietary preferences.
 You can also find cooking instructions and grocery lists.
-A few apps to check out: WW, Mealime, PlateJoy, PrePear, and Meal Planner Pro.
+A few apps to check out: WW, Mealime, PlateJoy, Prepear, and Meal Planner Pro.

 - Use social media.
 If you try searching for the hashtags #mealprep and #foodprep on Instagram, you’ll quickly find an abundance of inspiration.
 Search for those same terms on Pinterest for even more ideas.

-- Know what foods not to prep in advance.
+- Know which foods not to prep in advance.
 Yes, the whole point of meal prep is to save you time, but there are certain foods that shouldn’t be prepped in advance.
 For instance, washing leafy greens before storing them for a few days may actually enhance spoilage.
 For the best results, wash them right before you’re about to chop and cook.
 The same goes for berries.

 - Use leftovers.
 Did you make a big family meal with lots of leftover rice or pasta?
-Use them to create brand new meals you can eat later—like baked ziti or a burrito bowl.
+Use them to create brand-new meals you can eat later, like baked ziti or a burrito bowl.

 - Incorporate grab-and-go snacks.
 Planning and prepping meals is great, but so are snacks that require zero work.
-Bridge the gap between meals with simple bites like apples, string cheese, yogurt, nuts, whole wheat crackers, or popcorn.
+Bridge the gap between meals with simple bites like apples, string cheese, yogurt, nuts, whole-wheat crackers, or popcorn.

 - Utilize your freezer.
 The freezer is your friend, White says.
 Instead of prepping one meal to eat every day this week, try freezing one or two servings to defrost in a few weeks or months.
-This way, when you revisit your recipe, your tastebuds will be pleasantly surprised.
+This way, when you revisit your recipe, your taste buds will be pleasantly surprised.